Skip to contents

 padding(padding.top=0, padding.bottom=0)

-Patient maximum AE grade
+Patients by maximum AE grade

-No declared AE
+No AE reported

 8 (4%)

-Custom table of maximum AE grade per patient per arm
+Alternative: Maximum AE grade per patient per arm

 As an extra example of AE grade table, a table of maximum grade per patient and per arm (i.e. variant = “max”) is also presented.

-ae_table_grade(df_ae=ae, df_enrol=enrolres, arm="arm", variant="max") %>%
+ae_table_grade(data_ae=ae, data_pat=enrolres, arm="arm", variant="max") %>%

 add_footer_lines("Percentages reflect the proportion of patients whose maximum AE grade was as indicated per given arm.") %>%